About

 Next generation refers to (1) AlloCyte’s proprietary allosteric small molecule integrin platform pharmacology (differentiated to all former non-allosteric integrin-targeted modes of action) and (2) the company’s integrin-recalibratory (rather than grossly integrin-suppressive) therapeutic translation, advanced in close cooperation with internationally leading translational and clinical immunologists.

-The dual advance of AlloCyte’s allosteric (rather than non-allosteric) pharmacology and its integrin-recalibratory (rather than grossly integrin-suppressive) therapeutic translation may permit to recalibratorily target, for the first time, serious integrin-dysregulatory autoimmune syndromes hitherto labelled as enigmatic.
+The dual advance of AlloCyte’s allosteric (rather than non-allosteric) pharmacology and its integrin-recalibratory (rather than grossly integrin-suppressive) therapeutic translation may permit to recalibratorily target, for the first time, serious integrin-dysregulatory syndromes hitherto labelled as enigmatic.
 Integrin dysregulatory syndromes are disease states in which a distinct integrin network dysregulation dominantly and non-redundantly defines the disease phenotype.
+AlloCyte aims to selectively recalibrate the disease-driving integrin dysregulation so to restore integrin network balance and to resolve integrin-dysregulatory disease.

 Which diseases does AlloCyte target ?

 AlloCyte develops a novel type of oral immune-regulatory precision intervention to treat severe immune-mediated diseases associated with major (in part devastating) chronic morbidity, including, in principle, systemic lupus erythematosus, systemic sclerosis, IBD, sight-threatening non-infectious posterior uveitis and amyotrophic lateral sclerosis among other rare yet serious chronic immune-mediated diseases.
-These diseases affect different organs yet share the pathology of serious self-destructive cell killing (autologous cytotoxicity) which is not seen in health.
+These diseases affect different organs yet share the pathology of serious self-destructive cell killing (autologous cytotoxicity) directed against fully differentiated, non-malignant tissue cells of the patient's own organism.
+The aberrant phenomenon is not seen in health.
 There are no approved therapies to effectively control aberrant self-destructive cell killing.

 AlloCyte estimates that its first oral product, if developed successfully, may vastly alter therapeutic landscapes across severe tissue-destructive autoimmunity.
 As AlloCyte’s pharmacology is a platform pharmacology designed to deliver multiple potential drug candidates, AlloCyte foresees the future stratification of its compound portfolio to the different needs of different serious tissue-destructive diseases.